nhartung/100-days-of-code/log.md

 **Today's Progress**: Playing around with lights and other assets that interact with them.

 **Thoughts:** Playing around with shaders yesterday paid off as I needed it today for some of the sprite work I was doing.

+### Day 13 August 14th, 2020

+**Today's Progress**: Put together a "showcase" of what I've been working on.
+Still minimal, but looks kind of cool.
+Still working towards a concept, but I have some ideas.

+**Thoughts:** You can definitely create some cool aesthetics with lights, even in 2d.